diegozanon/blode/README.md

 ## Configuration

-You need to create a config.json file at the same level of app.js with the following:
+You need to modify the config.json file the is located at root level of your blog.
+Fill the following properties:

 ```json
 {